 Arenal Volcano National Park

 The several hikes in this park are Heliconias, Los Miradores and El Ceibo trail.
 They are all relatively short between 2 to 3 kilometres and give just like the other trails wonderful views of the lava fields and Arenal volcano.
-It’s a great family activity as the hiking trails are fairly flat through the rainforest and only at the lava fields are some uneven parts.
+It’s a great family activity as the hiking trails are fairly flat through the rainforest.Only at the lava fields are some uneven parts but nothing too serious.

 Entrance fee & opening times Arenal Volcano National Park: $15 USD for adult foreigners and $5 USD for children.
 The park is open every day from 8 AM to 4 PM.

-The hike to Cerro Chato is officially closed from La Fortuna waterfall due to erosion.
-However, there is another way to get up with a guide.
-Ask around at Arenal Observatory Lodge and you’ll soon enough get a lead.
-The hike goes to the lesser-known dormant volcano, Cerro Chato.
+This hike goes to the lesser-known dormant volcano, Cerro Chato.
 It’s not a hike for everyone concerning the incline and off the beaten path trail.
-However, it’s a once in a lifetime experience to hike to the crater of a dormant volcano and cool off with a refreshing dip in the crater lake.
-The trail distance is 3.2 kilometres one way which will take anywhere between 2 to 3 hours.
+However, it’s a once in a lifetime experience to hike to the crater of a dormant volcano.
+There you can cool off with a refreshing dip in the crater lake.
+The trail distance is 3.2 kilometres one way which will take you anywhere between 2 to 3 hours.

-The official answer is no, it’s illegal.
+Well, the official answer is no, it’s illegal.
 The answer you’ll get on the streets in La Fortuna is yes, you can.
-At your own risk and only with a guide of course!
+At your own risk and only with a guide!
 There’s no way you can hike Arenal volcano by yourself.
 That would be super dangerous because it’s very hard to find the trails and you have to cross some private property.
 Keep in mind that if you decide to do this adventure, it’s 100% your own risk.
 But oh boy, how worth it is it to stand at 1633 meters height on an active volcano…

 More Costa Rica travel inspiration